cloudfoundry/stratos/docs/status_updates.md

 This week:

-- Published a release candidate for Stratos 2.3.0.
-As soon as QA have tested and signed off, we will release
+- Published a release candidate for Stratos 2.3.0 which we continue to test
 - Worked to update a few outstanding PRs - we are aiming to close out some of the remaining PRs this sprint, ahead of a re-org of our front-end code to better support extensions to Stratos in the future
 - Continued to refine the User Favourites feature
 - Worked to add the ability to invite a user into a Cloud Foundry organisation